cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 * Teaching Part 2, LearnBIG - developing a relationship with Leslie from Valve
 * Udacity - relationships with the video team, teaching colleagues
 * NASA - Matthew and the thesis handshake
+* Connecting with Brian Williams to find a way to turn model-based decision making into a career

 ### VI.
 Enablers and Blockers of My Best Performance